 You know how people use the abbreviation “LCHF”?
 And that means low carb high fat, right?
 Wellllll………. if your body is already HF, then all you really need is the LC!
 Because the more fat you eat, the less of a need your body has to tap into its stored fat to use for fuel.
-So to burn body fat, Amy Berger says we don't need to CUT fat necessarily (I'll never EVER go lowfat, no way!), but we don't need to go overboard ADDING extra fats in as many think.
+So to burn body fat, Amy Berger says we don't need to CUT fat necessarily (I'll never EVER go lowfat, no way, we need those healthy fats!), but we don't need to go overboard ADDING extra fats in as many think, darn.
 Learn more from Amy here.

 More you might like: